Developing a single customer view and effectively identifying users has become a hot topic in the analytics community for two main reasons:

 As the example above shows, often data collected from digital products only becomes insightful or actionable when joined with other data sources, and when user identifiers across platforms and channels are stitched together.
 Therefore, developing a single customer view is crucial in effectively utilizing your data asset.

 If you are interested in learning more about how you can develop a unified view of your customers, get in touch with us today.
-As a Snowplow Insights customer, you can reach out directly to your Customer Success Manager.
+As a Snowplow BDP customer, you can reach out directly to your Customer Success Manager.